 At this point I made a choice to have what I call a conscious meltdown.
 Let me explain.
 I refer to most choices in life as “conscious” because, well, this life transformation I experienced several years back left me with an ever present awareness of the voice of my higher being, my “conscience” if you will, which I’ve affectionately come to refer to as “the Self.”
 I almost never just blindly lose my shit anymore.
 These days when I have the occasional meltdown, the Self is usually there, reminding me of what a feeble asshole I’m about to be.
-It says things like like “Hey, spaz, why don’t you take a breath before you speak?,” or “You’re totally allowing this other human to dictate your actions right now,” or “Why in God’s celestial name would you throw a damn flip flop at a damn mailbox?”
+It says things like “Hey, spaz, why don’t you take a breath before you speak?,” or “You’re totally allowing this other human to dictate your actions right now,” or “Why the fuck would you throw a flip flop at a fucking mailbox?”

 I pictured a nearby mother eagle, comforting her babies in the nest: “Jesus, kids.
 I don’t even know what the hell.
 Just keep quiet and the lunatic will be gone shortly.”

 And in the tranquil fallout of my nuclear verbal assault to the sky, the Self whispered softly, “See?
-Don’t you feel like total jackass?”
+Don’t you feel like total asshole?”

-I snapped back, “Sometimes I wish you would just shut down for five seconds.”
+I snapped back, “Sometimes I wish you would just shut the hell up for five seconds.”